 The M&M's are another dangerous one because you dip a whole handful right in.

-If you are going to Bjs to buy candy for an event by all means.
+Suppose you are going to BJ's to buy candy for an event, by all means.
 Yet wait for a BJs coupon to get the best deal.
-But this is one item to avoid if you want to keep on hand because you think BJs has the best deal.
+But this is one item to avoid if you want to keep it on hand because you think BJs has the best deal.